 Best cheap hotels in Orlando

-If a city stay is in the planning, the Aloft Orlando Downtown is a reliable, trendy choice: It’s near the Dr. Phillips Center for the Performing Arts, the Amway Center, and shops and restaurants.
+If a city stay is in the works, the Aloft Orlando Downtown is a reliable, trendy choice: It’s near the Dr. Phillips Center for the Performing Arts, the Amway Center, and shops and restaurants.
 Those familiar with the Aloft brand will recognize the usual amenities: The grab-and-go snack bar and gym are open 24/7, the Splash pool beckons afternoon dips, and an XYZ bar hosts a nightly happy hour (and boasts a particularly impressive Scotch selection).
 WiFi is complimentary, pets are welcome free of charge and special goodies await kids.
 Those who “Make a Green Choice” receive a $5 snack voucher or 250 extra SPG Starpoints for every night they go without housekeeping.
 This property suits casual business travelers and on-the-go couples.

 The Loews Sapphire Falls Resort at Universal Orlando opened during summer 2016, unveiling 1,000 guest rooms and suites, four food and beverage concepts, pet-friendly facilities, a fitness center, and the signature Loews Loves Kids program.
 The Caribbean-inspired pool is also the largest across the Universal Orlando Resort™ family and features two sand beach areas and a waterslide.
 Guests receive Early Park Admission to The Wizarding World of Harry Potter™, complimentary water taxi rides, shuttle service to and from the Universal Orlando theme parks and Universal CityWalk™, and complimentary shuttle service to and from all on-site hotel restaurants.
 Late-night hunger pangs can be quelled with 24/7 in-room dining, and young ones can receive morning wake-up calls from their favorite Universal characters.